-The District was recognized once again for outstanding wastewater treatment efforts by the National excellence in environmental protection.
+The District was recognized once again for outstanding wastewater treatment efforts by the National

-Association of Clean Water Agencies (NACWA) and received the prestigious NACWA Gold Award signifying consistent NPDES permit compliance during erformance the 2019 calendar year.
-This marks the nineteenth year the District has been honored with a "Peak Performance Award" representing continued healthy environment and strives to help ensure that member agencies have the tools they need to meet these objectives.
-In 2015, the District received Gold recognition.
+Association of Clean Water Agencies (NACWA) and received the prestigious NACWA Gold Award signifying consistent NPDES permit ormance compliance during the 2019 calendar year.
+This marks the WARDS nineteenth year the District has been honored with a "Peak

+Performance Award" representing continued excellence in environmental protection.